MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 add' x y = x + y
 ```

-The type state it is a function that takes an `argument` of type `Int` and returns a result that is a function of type `Int -> Int`.
+The type state it is a function that takes a `argument` of type `Int` and returns a result that is a function of type `Int -> Int`.
-More precisely it states that it takes an `Int` followed by another `Int` and returns the result of both `Int` combined.
+More precisely it states that it takes a `Int` followed by another `Int` and returns the result of both `Int` combined.

 The function `add` produces the same final result as `add'`, but `add` takes the two arguments packaged as a `pair` at once, `add'` takes them one at a time.